Last Updated on 11/08/24 by Rose Palmer

 Prego Pizzeria – I love Princess’ Neapolitan pizza.
 They usually offered cheese, pepperoni, and a daily special pizza that I could get by the slice.

-Trident Grill – This is where I satisfied my fast food cravings with made to order burgers, sandwiches, hot dogs, tacos, and fries.
+Trident Grill – this was where I satisfied my fast food cravings with made to order burgers, sandwiches, hot dogs, tacos, and fries.

 Swirls ice cream – I could get vanilla or chocolate soft serve ice cream all day.
 This area was also where the fresh juice bar was located.

-Horizon Court and Café – Buffet restaurant that was open all day.
+Horizon Court and Café – the buffet restaurant that was open all day.
 There were two sides to the buffet with plenty of seating all around and lots of windows on both sides of the ship.
 I could also get self serve water, tea, coffee, and lemonade here.

-Sterling Steakhouse – In the evenings, one side of the back of the Horizon court becomes the Sterling Steakhouse, one of the specialty restaurants on board.
-I needed to make reservations to eat here and paid an extra charge.
+Churrascaria – in the evenings, one side of the back of the Horizon court became a private Brazilian style steakhouse, another of the specialty restaurants on board.
+I needed to make reservations to eat here and paid an extra charge without a package.

 Deck 15 – Sun